 Certain systemic conditions can also have bad breath as one of its manifestations.
 These include diabetes, liver diseases, kidney disorders, respiratory problems, cancers, and GERD (gastroesophageal reflux disease).

-If your dentist identifies systemic problem as the cause, he or she will refer you to a physician for proper management.
+If your dentist identifies the systemic problem as the cause.
+He or she will refer you to a physician for proper management.

-Starvation, whether intentional or not, can cause bad breath due to the breakdown of certain chemicals as the body tries to desperately cope up with the lack of available energy source from food.
-If this is the cause, you will be advised to eat right.
+Starvation, whether intentional or not, can cause bad breath due to the breakdown of certain chemicals as the body tries to desperately come up with the lack of available energy source from food.
+If this is the case, you will be advised to eat right.